-Developing scholarly profiles, including claiming your works with a unique identifier and cultivating an online scholar presence, can help raise the visibility of your scholarly research.
-The links below for creating unique author identifiers and profiles can help you curate and maintain an online researcher profile that will allow you to disambiguate your work from the work of authors that share a similar name, and keep your works together if you change your name or publish under variant name forms.
+Developing your scholarly profile, including claiming your works with a unique identifier and cultivating an online scholar presence, can help raise the visibility of your scholarly research.
+The links below for creating unique author identifiers and researcher profiles can help you curate and maintain an online scholarly profile that will allow you to disambiguate your work from the work of authors that share a similar name, and keep your works together if you change your name or publish under variant name forms.

 The non-profit organization Open Researcher and Contributor ID (ORCID) provides unique digital author identifiers for researchers and maintains a registry of these identifiers.
 A number of journals require authors to provide ORCID IDs in order to publish in those journals.
 A number of funders use ORCID IDs to make funding applications and outcome reporting easier.

 Researchers can import their existing publications indexed in Web of Science, Google Scholar, and others to their ORCID profile via the links below.
 For more details visit: Why Get an ORCID?

 Web of Science ResearcherID is a unique author identifier that is integrated into the Web of Science platform.
 Having a ResearcherID distinguishes an author in the Web of Science databases.
 Having a Web of Science Researcher Profile with your publications claimed to that profile allows you to track your impact, citation metrics, peer reviews, etc.